Transform Documentation

 dhw_outlet_columnstr

-Name of the column in df and daily_df that contains temperature of DHW supplied to building occupants
+Name of the column in df that contains the DHW temperature supplied to building occupants.

 Returns: